Citco Security Center

 - Strong passwords are at least eight characters long.

-- Use upper- and lowercase letters, numerals, and at least one special character (such as ! or @) in your passwords
+- It must contain upper- and lowercase letters, numerals, and at least one special character (such as ! or @).

 - Devise a “pass-phrase” that makes sense to you.
 For example, to turn “quick red fox” into a strong password, use it this way: qu1ckREDDfox!
 Not only do you have a strong password, it also helps you commit the password to memory or use a password vault or password keeper.

-- Avoid using one password for all.
+- Avoid reusing your password.
 If a hacker somehow learns, for example, your email password, then the first thing he’ll do is see if it’s also your banking and credit-card password.
+Create a unique password for every account.

 - Never tell anybody your password.
 Never write down a password.
 Even just a risk of revealing it renders a strong and unique password useless.